-(3) The company will actually loan to CBS Personnel approximately \$70.2 million, which will be comprised of approximately \$64.0 million in term loans, approximately \$31.2 million of which will be used to pay down third party debt and approximately \$32.8 million of which represents a capitalization loan and, therefore, considered part of the purchase price of equity interests in CBS Personnel, as discussed in footnote 1 above, and an approximately \$42.5 million revolving loan commitment, approximately \$6.2 million of which will be funded to CBS Personnel in conjunction with the closing of this offering.
-See the section entitled "The Acquisition of and Loans to Our Initial Businesses" for more information about the loans to each of the initial businesses.
+(2) The \$70.2 million will be comprised of approximately \$64.0 million in term loans, approximately \$31.2 million of which will be used to pay down third party debt and approximately \$32.8 million of which represents a capitalization loan and approximately \$6.2 million for a \$42.5 million revolving loan commitment which will be funded to CBS Personnel in conjunction with the closing of this offering.
+See the section entitled "The Acquisition of and Loans to Our Initial Businesses" for more information about the loans to CBS Personnel.
+CBS Personnel will use a portion of the loans to pay dividends and bonuses, aggregating approximately \$1.5 million, to shareholders and option holders, including CBS Personnel's management team.

-(4) This amount will be reimbursed by the company to the manager in conjunction with the closing of this offering.
+(3) This amount will be reimbursed by the company to the manager in conjunction with the closing of this offering.
 See the section entitled "Management Services Agreement-Reimbursement of Offering Expenses" and "Certain Relationships and Related Party Transactions" for more information about the reimbursement of offering expenses.